aboulogeorgos/Wireless-communication-systems-Lab/Lab1/ReadMe.md

 ## Example7
 Example7 demonstrates how the choise of sampling frequency can influence the quality of the received signal in gnuradio.

+## Example8
+Example8 demonstrates the functionalities of the rational resampler in gnuradio.